OphirInstitute/JavaScript-Crash-Course/README.md

 </ol> -->
 </details>
 <details>
-<summary><a href="#Module-04: Using JavaScript Frameworks and Libraries - EthersJs, React JS, AngularJS">Module-04: Using JavaScript Frameworks and Libraries - EthersJs, React JS, AngularJS</a></summary>
+<summary><a href="#Module-04: Using JavaScript Frameworks and Libraries - EthersJs, React JS, AngularJS">Module 4: Using JavaScript Frameworks and Libraries - EthersJs, React JS, AngularJS</a></summary>
 <!-- <ol>
 <li><a href="#introduction-2">Introduction</a></li>
 <li><a href="#sending-eth-through-a-function--reverts">Sending ETH Through a Function &amp; Reverts</a></li>